Optional Practical Training (OPT)

 Preferred Email

-• Students “preferred email” on their SF State Student Center is also the email address on their SEVIS record.
-For example, if they checked their SF State email as their "preferred email", the Student and Exchange Visitor Program (SEVP) will be sending important communication to their SF State email.
-Students must make sure to continue to check their SF State email and personal email after graduating to avoid missing vital information from SF State and SEVP.
+• Students' "preferred email" on their online Student Center is also the email address listed on their SEVIS record.
+For example, if they select their SFSU student email as their 'preferred email,' the Student and Exchange Visitor Program (SEVP) will send important communications to their SFSU student email.
+Students are encouraged to update their preferred email to their personal email address to ensure they continue receiving important information from SEVP after graduation.

 U.S. Address

 • Students can change their U.S. address and phone number at SEVP Portal, but not their email address.
 Their email address at SEVP must be updated by the F-1 international student advisors.
-Their SF State Email will be discontinued after they graduate, therefore, we recommend students to update their address when they receive notification from SF State ITS about their SF State email account closure.
+Their SFSU student email will be discontinued after they graduate, therefore, we recommend students to update their address when they receive notification from ITS about their SFSU student email closure.

 Update Email on SEVP Portal